JWsoundsystems/btc-ecommerce-template/README.md

 # Basic Bitcoin E-Commerce Store

-This is a full-stack e-commerce web application that allows users to browse products, add items to a cart, and check out using Bitcoin through BTCPay Server.
+This is a full-stack e-commerce web application that allows users to browse/search products, add items to a cart, and check out by paying via Bitcoin through BTCPay Server.
 Built with React on the frontend and Node.js/Express on the backend, it uses BTCPay's API and webhooks to create and monitor Bitcoin payment invoices.

 ---